wtfsystems/snippets/http_auth_framework/README.md

 Python web authentication using Flask and SQLite.
 Provides a login framework to base small web gui projects around.

 Authenticates a user against a SQLite database file.
-Passwords are hashed and stored using DES encryption.
+Passwords are hashed and stored using DES encryption and a salt.

 -----